Brett-Tanner/Journal/Nov_22.md

 #### What I did

 - [] Screen 1 - Search
-  - [] Make the Flights index page the root
+  - [x] Make the Flights index page the root
+    - [x] generate corresponding views/controllers
   - [] Create a search form on that page which uses a GET request back to the same URL
     - [] Add dropdowns